Background image

 Volunteering with our Maintenance Team

-We are now seeking Volunteers who are willing to work as part of the Shuttleworth Maintenance Team; who can help in undertaking a variety of tasks around the site.
-Whether experienced or with basic skills, if you can help with any of the following you would be welcome to apply:
+We are currently seeking Volunteers who are willing to work as part of the Shuttleworth Maintenance Team.
+In this role you will ideally possess trade skills in the areas shown below and assist with a variety of tasks around the site.
+If you can help with any of the following you would be welcome to apply:

 • Painting